-The population recorded as living in Perenjori on census night 2016 is 617 people, including 397 males and 220 females.
-This is a 33.3% decrease on five years earlier during the 2012 census, and is a reversal in the population decline experience between the 2001 and 2006 censes.
+The population recorded as living in the Shire on census night 2021 is 629 people, including 390 males and 239 females.
+This is a 1% increase from the 2016 census.
 Most of the population growth is in the male population, with modest growth in the female population.